-Discount rate: The discount rate used to measure the total OPEB liability was 5.34% and 5.68%, respectively.
-The discount rate determination used an expected rate of return of 6.25%, and a municipal bond rate of 2.45%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2020.
-However, the cost associated with the implicit employer subsidy was not included in the calculation of the KRS' actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the KRS' trusts.
+Discount rate - The discount rate used to measure the total OPEB liability was 5.20%.
+The single discount rates are based on the expected rate of return on OPEB plan investments of 6.25%, and a municipal bond rate of 1.92%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2021.
+Based on the stated assumptions and the projection of cash flows as of each fiscal year ending, each plan's fiduciary net position and future contributions were projected to be sufficient to finance the future benefit payments of the current plan members.
+Therefore, the long-term expected rate of return on insurance plan investments was applied to all periods of the projected benefit payments paid from the plan.
+However, the cost associated with the implicit employer subsidy was not included in the calculation of the plans actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the plans trusts.
 Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.

-The following table presents the District's proportionate share of the collective net OPEB liability of the System, calculated using the discount rate of 5.34% and 5.68%, respectively, as well as what the District's proportionate share of the collective net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (4.34%) and (4.68%), respectively or 1-percentage-point higher (6.34%) and (6.68%), respectively than the current rate:
+The following table presents the District's proportionate share of the collective net OPEB liability of the System, calculated using the discount rate of 5.20% and 5.34%, respectively, as well as what the District's proportionate share of the collective net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (4.20%) and (4.34%), respectively or 1-percentage-point higher (6.20%) and (6.34%), respectively than the current rate:

-2021 Districtly approximate share of the] 1% Decrease (4.34%) dis Current scount rate (5.34%) 1% Increase (6.34%) District's proportionate share of the net OPEB liability \$ 512,324 \$ 398,787 \$ 305,535 ] 1% Decrease Current scount rate 1% Increase 2020 (4.68%) ((5.68%) (6.68%) District's proportionate share of the net OPEB liability \$ 375,011 \$ 279,945 \$ 201,617
+2022 District's propertionate share of the 1% Decrease (4.20%) Current scount rate (5.20%) 1% Increase (6.20%) District's proportionate share of the net OPEB liability \$ 479,916 \$ 349,540 \$ 242,545 2021 1% Decrease (4.34%) dis Current scount rate (5.34%) 1% Increase (6.34%) District's proportionate share of the net OPEB liability \$ 512,324 \$ 398,787 \$ 305,535